Brighton & Hove Albion F.C.: Under 21s and academy

 The Under-21s and Academy are the youth teams of Brighton & Hove Albion.
 The under-21 players play in the Premier League 2, the highest tier of under-21 team football in England.
-They also compete in the EFL Trophy, the Premier League Cup, the National League Cup, the Premier League International Cup and the Sussex Senior Challenge Cup.
+They also compete in the EFL Trophy, the Premier League Cup, the Premier League International Cup and the Sussex Senior Challenge Cup.

 The academy teams culminate with the under-18's squad, who compete in the U18 Premier League Division South.

-Academy players who have been named in a first-team matchday squad during the 2025–26 season.
+Academy players who have featured in a first-team matchday squad during the 2026-27 season.